JRTaylord/CS4432-Project-2/README.md

     made it nigh impossible to fully implement.
 What was able to be accomplished was the implementation of the sorted tags on the tables and the logic within SmartSortPlan where it checks if the relevant table's info shows if it's sorted and returns a basic table scan.
+Additionally both the SmartMerge classes are empty aside from extending their base classes.

 Task 5